LLC Florida Form Your LLC

 3. The agent's physical Florida street address

-Critical: The registered agent must consent before you list them.
-Filing someone's name without their knowledge or agreement violates the filing requirements and can result in the agent declining service — leaving your LLC without representation.
+Critical: The agent must consent before you list them.
+Filing someone's name without their agreement violates the filing requirements and can leave your LLC without valid representation when it matters.

 Why Use a Professional Registered Agent Service